stammen/winrtmidi/README.md

 	![Application Manifest Path](Images/manifest.png "Application Manifest Path")

-1. Use the following function to test for Windows 10 in your application
+1. Use the following function to test for Windows 10 in your application.
+If the function returns true, it is safe to load the WinRTMidi DLL.

 	``` c++
 		bool windows10orGreaterWithManifest()